gladly-team/next-firebase-auth/README.md

 ### Using the Firebase App

 You may want to access the Firebase JS SDK or admin apps.

-To access the admin app, you can use [`getFirebaseAdmin`](#getfirebaseadmin--appapp), added in v0.13.1-alpha.0.
+To do so, you can use [`getFirebaseClient`](#getfirebaseclient--appapp) and [`getFirebaseAdmin`](#getfirebaseadmin--appapp).

-To access the Firebase JS SDK, you can initialize the Firebase JS SDK yourself _prior_ to initializing `next-firebase-auth`.
+If you prefer, you can instead choose to initialize Firebase yourself _prior_ to initializing `next-firebase-auth`.
 [Here's some example code](https://github.com/gladly-team/next-firebase-auth/discussions/61#discussioncomment-323977) with this pattern.

-_Have a suggestion on how this can be more intuitive?
-Please contribute it here: [#135](https://github.com/gladly-team/next-firebase-auth/issues/135)_

 ### Testing and Mocking with Jest